Francis Case: Biography

 Case was born in Everly, Iowa, the son of Mary Ellen (née Grannis) and the Reverend Herbert Llywellen Case.
 He moved with his parents to Sturgis, South Dakota, at the age of 13.
 After graduating from the public schools he attended Dakota Wesleyan University and Northwestern University graduating in 1920.

+Military service

 During World War I he served in the United States Marine Corps, and subsequently he served in United States Army Reserve and the Marine Corps Reserve.

+Newspaper editor

 Immediately after finishing college, he began a 15-year career as a newspaper editor.
 Until 1922, he was the assistant editor of the Epworth Herald in Chicago.
 From 1922 to 1925 he was the telegraph writer and editorial writer for the Daily Journal in Rapid City, South Dakota.
 From 1925 to 1931 he was the editor and publisher of the Hot Springs Star in Hot Springs, South Dakota.
 Finally from 1931 until he entered Congress he was the editor and publisher of the Custer Chronicle in Custer, South Dakota.